-In Optimizely, effect (or lift) is labeled Improvement on the Results page.
+In Optimizely Experimentation, effect (or lift) is labeled Improvement on the Results page.
 Effect (or lift) is always presented as relative, not absolute.

 If you enter the baseline conversion rate and MDE into the Sample Size Calculator, the calculator will tell you what sample size you need for your original and each variation.
 The calculator's default setting is the recommended level for statistical significance for your experiment.
 You can change the statistical significance value according to the right level of risk for your experiment.